iotblackbelt/iotdt-device-bridge/APPLICATIONREGISTRATION.md

 The steps above have created an Azure Application Registration.

 ## Retrieve the application object Id
-The Azure Active Directory object Id of the aplication will be used to create a role assignment in your Azure Digital Twin instance, so the Azure Digital Twin Device Bridge can connect to your instance to retrieve device connection strings.
+The Azure Active Directory object Id of the aplication will be used to create a role assignment in your Azure Digital Twin instance, so the Azure Digital Twin Device Bridge can connect to your instance to retrieve device connection strings and create devices if needed.

 Follow these steps to retrieve the `object Id`